 There are many different types of meditation, including:

-It could be as simple as sitting quietly and focusing on your breath.
-When your mind wanders (and it will!), gently bring it back to the breath again.
+Meditating could be as simple as sitting quietly and focusing on your breathing.
+When your mind wanders (and it will), gently bring it back to the breathing again.
 Gradually increase the amount of time you’re able to stay focused.
-If you’re not sure how to get started, look for local classes on meditation, get recommendations from friends, or research different types that interest you.
+If you’re not sure how to get started, look for online classes on meditation, get recommendations from friends or research different types that interest you.

 Transcendental meditation is a technique that allows your mind to focus inward, staying alert to other thoughts or sensations without allowing them to interfere.
 It’s typically done seated with your eyes closed for 20 minutes, twice a day.
 Mindfulness meditation may use an object of focus, such as the ringing of a bell, chanting, touching beads or gazing at an image.
 Prayer can also be a form of mediation.

 Not all meditation is done sitting down with your legs crossed and eyes closed.
 Moving meditation forms include qigong, Tai Chi and yoga.

 - While meditation can help you manage stress, sleep well and feel better, it shouldn’t replace lifestyle changes such as eating healthier, managing your weight, and getting regular physical activity.
 It’s also not a substitute for medication or medical treatment your health care team may have prescribed.